-Volcano erupts in southern Japan, spewing ash high into sky
+Volcano erupts in southern Japan, spewing ash high

 Tokyo — A volcano erupted in spectacular fashion on a small island in southern Japan on Friday, spewing out rocks and sending black clouds of ash 5.6 miles into the sky.
 Authorities told people on the island to evacuate.

 One person was reported to have suffered minor burns from falling debris after Mount Shindake erupted, sending dense flows of rock and hot gases seaward, the Japan Meteorological Agency reported.

 The injured man, another person who was feeling unwell and a third person were airlifted to nearby Yakushima island, the Fire and Disaster Management Agency said.